-Catherine Fieschi is Counterpoint’s Director.
+Catherine Fieschi is Counterpoint’s Founder and Director.
 A leading European politics expert, her main focus is on populism and contemporary forms of mobilisation.
-In 2011 Catherine founded Counterpoint with the aim of providing businesses, governments and NGOs with strategic insights on how to manage new forms of social and political risk and their effects on global politics and markets.
+In 2011, Catherine founded Counterpoint with the aim of providing businesses, governments and NGOs with strategic insights on how to manage new forms of social and political risk and their effects on global politics and markets.

 Victoria Baumgartner manages the smooth running of the administration for Counterpoint, supporting the Directors as well as our diverse project administration work.

 Susan Morgan is an expert in the societal impact of technology.
 She works with Counterpoint on projects related to disinformation online.

 Matthieu is an expert in EU and French policy-making.
 He works with us on some of our key environmental policy projects.